PThorpe92/CuTE/README.md

 - **Interactive TUI Interface**: The application offers an intuitive TUI interface that makes it easy to construct and execute HTTP requests without leaving the terminal.

-- **Intuitive VIM keybindings:**  Navigate the TUI using the familiar Vim keybindings you know and love.
+- **Intuitive VIM keybindings:**  Vim keybindings are defaulted.
+Support to change them will eventually make it into the config file.

-- **Multiple Request Types**: With this tool, you can effortlessly create and send all the standard HTTP request types, and even use multiple forms of Authentication, without knowing an entire sub-language known as `curl-cli-flags`.
-This ensures flexibility in your interaction with different APIs.
+- **Multiple Request Types**: Support for GET, POST, PUT, PATCH, HEAD, DELETE and custom requests.

 - **API Key Management**: Very simple sqlite based API key storage system.
 You can choose to save a Key from a request, or just add/edit/delete them manually.